-For example- Amanda works as a digital marketing executive and also an idea about big data.
-It turns out that the organization Amanda is working for needs a big data strategist.
-Amanda hears this news and starts to upskill her knowledge of big data to enhance her value within the company.
+For example - Amanda works as a digital marketing executive and also has an idea about Big Data.
+It turns out that the organization Amanda is working for needs a Big Data strategist.
+Amanda hears this news and starts to upskill her knowledge of Big Data to enhance her value within the company.

 Reskilling is the process of learning new skills in order to do a different job.

-For example- Cathrine works as a marketing manager and she is the best at her job.
-However, the company she works for changes its terms and conditions to survive in the global market.
-They expect Cathrine to take a course in IT and get herself certified to stay employable and competitive.
+For example- Cathrine is great at bookkeeping.
+However, the company she works for has not adopted Quickbook making her job redundant.
+They expect Cathrine to take a relevant course and get herself certified to stay employable and competitive.

 Step 2: Innovative Ways of Upskilling

 The traditional method of judging an employee was degree focused.
 However, lately, the industry is moving to a more skill-based evaluation of an employee.

 Assessing people based on their skills proficiency rather than their job experiences.
 Making a more people-focused program rather than transaction-focused.